Skip to content

 Additionally, night trains run from Innsbruck to Hamburg, Amsterdam, and Utrecht.

-Starting from January 1, the Luegbrücke will have two lanes available for approximately 180 days per year.
+From January 1, the Lueg Bridge will have two lanes available on around 180 days per year.

 Important to note:

-• Vehicles over 3.5 tons must use the left lane during two-lane operation as it has a higher load capacity.
+Vehicles over 3.5 tonnes must move to the left lane when two lanes are in operation, as it has a higher load-bearing capacity.

 • Control system to check the weight of vehicles in the right-hand lane.
 Vehicles over 3.5 tonnes driving in the right-hand lane will be diverted before they pass the bridge